-The Fund invests using both directly owned, segregated assets which are in the custody of a global custodian appointed by the Trustee and in a range of pooled funds, each of which has its own custodian.
+The Fund invests in a range of pooled funds, each of which has its own custodian.
 The custodians' responsibilities include:

 - the safekeeping of all the assets of the Open Fund; - processing the settlement of all transactions; - providing the Trustee with statements of the assets and the cash flows; - undertaking all appropriate administration relating to the Open Fund's assets; - processing all dividends and tax reclaims in a timely manner; and - dealing with corporate actions.